deeplearning4j/deeplearning4j/graphdata.md

 * A molecule is a graph of atoms
 * A thought is a graph of synaptic firings
 * The Web is a graph of hyperlinks
-* Any ontology graphs the interrelationship of entities
+* Any ontology graphs the interrelationship of entities:

---taxonomies of animal species
+* Taxonomies of animal species
---diseases that share etiologies and symptoms --medications that share ingredients
+* Diseases that share etiologies and symptoms
+* Medications that share ingredients

 ### <a name="beginner">Other Deep-learning Tutorials</a>